psxcode/promised-streams/async-iterama/readme.md

 `PullProducer` is a passive, `pull` type producer, which provides values to be pulled from.
 `Pressure` information is delivered from `producer` to `consumer`, in term of low pressure, or data production is in progress.

+`Pool`.
+`Pump`.

 ## Iterator Protocol
-Standard Javascript iterator protocol carries information about data and completeness of the iteration
+Standard Javascript iterator protocol carries data and end of the iteration indicator
 ```js
 const iterator = getIterator(data)